National Science Bee

 Online Regional Qualifying Exam: Exam Structure

-The ORQE is a 50 question multiple choice exam (4 answer choices per question) on all aspects of world Science.
+The ORQE is a 50 question multiple choice exam (4 answer choices per question) on all aspects of science.
 Students have 20 minutes to take the exam, and the exam is scored automatically and immediately.
 In most cases, sponsors will see if the student qualified immediately in the Sponsor Dashboard, though early in the academic year, some students may receive a designation of “pending” if their score is close to where the qualifying cutoff score will be set.
 Once it is set, the pending designation will be removed and students will be listed as Qualified or Did Not Qualify in the Sponsor Dashboard.

 There is no penalty for an incorrect answer, so students should answer each question as best as they can.
 The exam is designed so that on harder questions, students can often rule out 1 or 2 answer choices.
 About half of the questions have a visual component (i.e. a map, photograph, chart, etc.); for visually-impaired students who need to have the exam read out loud to them, these questions are not counted and their scores are prorated.